True Bugs and their Caballeronia Symbionts

 Monarch Butterfly Microbiomes and Defenses against Protozoan Parasites

 In collaboration with Jaap de Roode, we are exploring how consumption of certain milkweed species, particularly those high in toxic cardenolides, increase monarch butterfly resistance to a natural protozoan parasite, Ophryocystis elektroscirrha.
-We specifically are collaborating on studying the influence of gut microbes on resistant to the parasite, and how host plants impact the composition of the gut microbial community.
+We have conducted work on host immune responses to the pathogen and how host plants impact the composition of the gut microbial community.
+We are currently studying the influence of gut microbes on resistant to the parasite.

 Bean Beetles and their Microbiomes

-In collaboration with Chris Beck (Emory University) and Larry Blumer (Morehouse), we are studying the gut associated microbiome of bean beetles (Callosobruchus maculatus).
+In collaboration with Chris Beck (Emory University), Larry Blumer (Morehouse University) and Sinead Younge (Morehouse University), we are studying the gut associated microbiome of bean beetles (Callosobruchus maculatus).
 This work developed first as a project to leverage the use of the bean beetle, an excellent experimental system for undergraduate laboratories, as a tool to introduce students to microbiome research.
-We will disseminate undergraduate research modules based this work through NSF-funded teacher workshops.
+We have disseminated undergraduate research modules based on this work through NSF-funded teacher workshops.

-• studying how specific gut microbes facilitate the exclusive feeding of bean beetles on dried beans
+- studying whether specific gut microbes facilitate the exclusive feeding of bean beetles on dried beans

 For more information on bean beetles, see beanbeetles.org